 Safe Alternative to a PVC Christmas Tree in Your Home

-“A better choice, live potted Christmas trees, available at farmers’ markets, gardening centers and some tree farms, can later be planted outdoors, in the yard, a school or park (check if your parks department will accept donated trees).
-Or, before discarding your cut tree, check with your department of sanitation or public works, which may recycle cut trees into mulch or stack them as “fences” to prevent coastal erosion, as is done in southern Louisiana.”
-1
+“A better choice is a live potted Christmas tree, available at farmers’ markets, gardening centers and some tree farms.
+It can be planted outdoors in the yard, or donated to a school or park (check if your parks department will accept donated trees).
+Or, before discarding your cut tree, check with your department of sanitation or public works, which may recycle cut trees into mulch or stack them to help prevent coastal erosion, as is being done in coastal areas such as New Jersey.